mzanwar/mzanwar.github.io/_posts/2017-09-05-comparator-confusion.markdown

 The key to understanding this is understanding:
   1. The return value of `compare` affects the final ordering.
-  2. Which order are the parameters passed into the compare method - namely what are `a` and `b`?
+  2. The order in which the parameters are passed into the compare method - namely what are `a` and `b`.

 The official [javadocs][2] do a reasonable job explaining the first point but they fall short on explaining what `a` and `b` are.